tsipkens/aubos/README.md

 ## Components

 This codebase is broken up into a series of packages (folders that start with **+**).
 These functions can be accessed by appending the package name and a `.` before the function name.
-For example, the `textbar(...)` function in the tools package can be called using`tools.textbar(..._)`.
-Included packages are as follows:
+For example, the `textbar(...)` function in the **tools** package can be called using`tools.textbar(..._)`.
+Available packages include:

 1. The **+transforms** package contain functions explicitly evaluating the Abel and new transform described by Sipkens et al. (2021a).
 There methods form the mathematical basis for the kernels derived subsequently but are not used directly during inversion.

 2. The **+kernel** package includes functions to generate operators for solving the axisymmetric problem, including forward/inverse, indirect/direct, and Abel/ARAP-type operators.

 3. The **+tools** package contains miscellaneous functions to aid in analysis, e.g., text-based toolbar function.
-Of note, `tools.run(...)` is a wrapper for the conventional (i.e., not unified) operators that packages together the necessary steps to be used by any given method to convert reference and deflected images into a refractive index field.
-This can including adding deflection sensing and integration steps, as necessary.
+Of note, `tools.run(...)` is a wrapper for the conventional (i.e., not unified) operators that packages together the necessary steps to be used by any given method to convert a pair of reference and deflected images into a refractive index field.
+For example, this includes the deflection sensing and integration steps, as necessary.

 4. The **+regularization** package contains tools that add prior information or stabilize inverse operators (including the onion peeling and ARAP operators), such as computing prior covariance matrices (e.g., for Tikhonov regularization).